Our rating(3.6/5)

 • PAX A920 model with 5″ colour touchscreen display

-• WiFi, 4G connectivity for both portable use on premises or outside on the go
+• WiFi, 4G – great for portable use on premises or outside on the go

 • 5-7 hours’ active use battery life